NBA Draft: Boston Celtics Lead Lottery Thanks To The Brooklyn Nets

 — Daniel Kleiner (@danielkleiner) April 6, 2017

-Passing on a player like Ball would be tough for any NBA franchise, but at least for the Celtics, they are now in a position with the Nets’ NBA Draft first round draft choice to make a decision that will affect their franchise for years to come, kind of like the Nets did three years ago.
-The Celtics are in a position to add an excellent player from the collegiate level in Ball, Josh Jackson (Kansas) or Markelle Fultz (Washington) to their already talented roster.
+Passing on a player like Ball would be tough for any NBA franchise, but at least for the Celtics, they are now in a position with the Nets’ NBA Draft first-round draft choice to make a decision that will affect their franchise for years to come, kind of like the Nets did three years ago.
+The Celtics are in a position to add an excellent player from the collegiate level in Ball, Josh Jackson (Kansas), or Markelle Fultz (Washington) to their already talented roster.
 Or as stated earlier, a trade for a player with the already proven ability in the NBA like George or Butler would really make a shakeup in the East.

 Once it is all said and done for the Celtics in the NBA Draft Lottery, they will most likely have the first or second overall NBA Draft pick and will turn that into a player who will put them at the next level in the NBA landscape.
 Whether that will be in the NBA Draft or via trade with another franchise is what awaits.